rylativity/presto_hive-metastore_superset_minio/README.md

 - [x] Add instructions for using Superset

 ## Tips & Troubleshooting
- - Stick with bucketnames that use only lowercase letters and no special characters.
+ - Stick with Minio bucketnames that use only lowercase letters and no special characters.